daveyjonezz/burger/README.md

 ### Future Functionality

-Being able to remove a burger completely if it was accidently added.
+* Being able to remove a burger completely if it was accidently added.
-Being able to move the burger between columns.
+* Being able to move the burger between columns.
-Having an option to rate the burger.
+* Having an option to rate the burger.
-Of course, being able to login and have your own personal dashboard.
+* Of course, being able to login and have your own personal dashboard.

 ### Built With:
-HTML5
+* HTML5
+* Handlebars
-CSS3
+* CSS3
-JavaScript
+* JavaScript
-JQuery
+* JQuery
-Bootstrap
+* Bootstrap
+* MVC Format
+* NodeJS
+* Express NPM Package
-Heroku
+* Heroku

 ### Developer: